dolmagrg123/my_banking_app/README.md

 	c.
 Create first admin user

-### <u>Creating an admin user helps us to login every time we want to use Jenkins in the future.</u>
+5. ### <u> In this step we are creating Jenkins pipeline and connecting it to our GitHub.
+This is necessary Jenkins will require permissions to deploy our code from GitHub</u>

-5. Create a Multi-Branch pipeline
+ Create a Multi-Branch pipeline

 	a.
 Click on “New Item” in the menu on the left of the page